-This guide for RCN members includes advice on sickness meetings, sick notes, occupational health, sick pay, stress, annual leave, redeployment and dismissal.
+This guide includes advice on sickness meetings, sick notes, occupational health, sick pay, stress, annual leave, redeployment and dismissal.

 Until the seventh calendar day of sickness, you will need to self-certify.
 Your employer may have their own self-certification form.
 If not, you can download one from HM Revenue and Customs or use form SP2 from your GP surgery.
 If you are off work sick for seven days or less, your employer should not ask for medical evidence that you have been ill.

 Read your employer’s sickness policy so that you are clear about what to do.Back to contents